dillon-amaya/bottom_marine_heatwave/README.md

 ## 4. Additional information

-Additional functions required to run the "master" are included in the zip file.
+Additional functions required to run the "master" script are included in the zip file.
 These functions include:

 **anom5.m**           - Removes the climatological seasonal cycle from a 3D monthly mean dataset based on a user inputs for start and end year.
 **anom_timeseries.m** - Removes the climatological seasonal cycle from a 1D monthly mean dataset based on a user inputs for start and end year.
 **brewermap.m**       - A set of useful colormaps for plotting (see also
                    https://www.mathworks.com/matlabcentral/fileexchange/45208-colorbrewer-attractive-and-distinctive-colormaps).
 **cmap_intv.m**       - Returns the RGB values for a user-specified _brewermap_ colormap based on a given timeseries of anomalies.